nikouu/Adafruit-Feather-CO2-Meter/Tutorials/readme.md

 # Tutorials

-These tutorials mostly adapted from the brilliant [Adafruit CircuitPython Bundle repo](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
+Most of these tutorials mostly adapted from the brilliant [Adafruit CircuitPython Bundle repo](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
 They're designed in a way you can just copy the contents and paste right into your `CIRCUITPY` drive as they contain the correct libraries and code to run straight away.
 (Assuming you're using the same setup as me with an RP2040, CircuitPython 7, and a 2.9" greyscale eInk display)

-**The below is in the order I took learning about CircuitPython.**
+**The below is roughly the order I took learning about CircuitPython.**

 ## Blink (Hello world)
 Blinks the red LED (not the RGB NeoPixel).